sherpalabsio/local_sherpa/README.md

 1. $ cd ~/projects/project_awesome
 2. $ sherpa edit
-    1. Sherpa opens the local env file in your editor
+    1. Sherpa opens the env file in your editor
     2. You update, save then close it
     3. Sherpa unloads the previous version, trusts and loads the current one automatically
 3. You can nest envs by repeating this in subdirectories